Barwon Downs

 The main industries in the area are agriculture, forestry and tourism.
 The town has a church, tennis courts and public hall.
 Barwon Downs also has a local Country Fire Authority (CFA) with members from the local community.
 Since the 1990s an aquifer in the Barwon Downs area have been used as a supply of water for Geelong in periods of drought.

+Barwon Downs Primary School opened on 11 July 1888, was rebuilt in 1911 and 1965 and closed on 31 December 1993.
+Barwon Downs Post Office opened on 24 September 1888 and closed on 29 November 1975.